 5. Education Expenses

-Whether it’s helping with homework or more formal homeschooling, supporting a child’s education is another stay-at-home parent responsibility that carries real value.
-A life insurance payout can help cover the cost of tutors, after-school programs, or K-12 education
+Whether you are helping with homework or more formal homeschooling, supporting a child’s education is another stay-at-home parent responsibility that carries real value.
+A life insurance payout can help cover the cost of tutors, after-school programs, or K-12 education.

-Moreover, with extra costs for childcare and hired household help, the idea of paying college tuition in a single-earner household can be especially daunting.
-The right coverage could help ease the burden of tuition costs if you were to pass away.
+Moreover, with extra costs for childcare and hired household help, the idea of paying college tuition in a single-earner household can be incredibly daunting.
+However, the right coverage could help ease the burden of tuition costs if you were to pass away.

-There are lots of insurance options out there, and choosing what’s best for your family’s needs is a very personal decision.
-The two most common types of life insurance are term life insurance and permanent life insurance, also known as whole life insurance.
-Term life insurance policies cover for a set amount of time, usually 10, 20, or 30 years, while whole life insurance policies cover you for your entire life.
+There are many insurance options, and choosing what’s best for your family’s needs is a very personal decision.
+The two most common types of life insurance are term life insurance and whole life insurance, a type of permanent life insurance.
+Term insurance policies cover for a set amount of time, usually ten, twenty, or thirty years, while whole life insurance policies can cover you for your entire life.